tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/attributes.md

 An attribute is a signal with a default value, specified by its ```default``` member.
+The standard Vehicle Signal Specification include default values for most attributes.
+It is expected that these default values do not fit all values.
+This means that an OEM must override the standard default values if a vehicle needs a different value.

 Attribute values can also change, similar to sensor values.
 The latter can be useful for attribute values that are likely to change during the lifetime of the vehicle.
 However, attribute values should typically not change more than once per ignition cycle, or else it should be defined as a sensor instead.

 Below is an example of a complete attribute describing engine power